cosmos/ibc-go/docs/ibc/apps/ibcmodule.md

 Application modules are expected to verify versioning used during the channel handshake procedure.

-- `onChanOpenInit` will verify that the relayer-chosen parameters are valid and perform any custom `INIT` logic.
+- `OnChanOpenInit` will verify that the relayer-chosen parameters are valid and perform any custom `INIT` logic.
   It may return an error if the chosen parameters are invalid in which case the handshake is aborted.
-  If the provided version string is non-empty, `onChanOpenInit` should return the version string if valid or an error if the provided version is invalid.
+  If the provided version string is non-empty, `OnChanOpenInit` should return the version string if valid or an error if the provided version is invalid.
-  **If the version string is empty, `onChanOpenInit` is expected to return a default version string representing the version(s) it supports.**
+  **If the version string is empty, `OnChanOpenInit` is expected to return a default version string representing the version(s) it supports.**
-  If there is no default version string for the application, it should return an error if provided version is empty string.
+  If there is no default version string for the application, it should return an error if the provided version is an empty string.
-- `onChanOpenTry` will verify the relayer-chosen parameters along with the counterparty-chosen version string and perform custom `TRY` logic.
+- `OnChanOpenTry` will verify the relayer-chosen parameters along with the counterparty-chosen version string and perform custom `TRY` logic.
   If the relayer-chosen parameters are invalid, the callback must return an error to abort the handshake.
-  If the counterparty-chosen version is not compatible with this modules supported versions, the callback must return an error to abort the handshake.
+  If the counterparty-chosen version is not compatible with this module's supported versions, the callback must return an error to abort the handshake.
   If the versions are compatible, the try callback must select the final version string and return it to core IBC.
-  `onChanOpenTry` may also perform custom initialization logic
+  `OnChanOpenTry` may also perform custom initialization logic.
-- `onChanOpenAck` will error if the counterparty selected version string is invalid to abort the handshake.
+- `OnChanOpenAck` will error if the counterparty selected version string is invalid and abort the handshake.
 It may also perform custom ACK logic.

 Versions must be strings but can implement any versioning structure.
 If your application plans to have linear releases then semantic versioning is recommended.
 If your application plans to release various features in between major releases then it is advised to use the same versioning scheme as IBC.
 This versioning scheme specifies a version identifier and compatible feature set with that identifier.
 Valid version selection includes selecting a compatible version identifier with a subset of features supported by your application for that version.
-The struct is used for this scheme can be found in `03-connection/types`.
+The struct used for this scheme can be found in [03-connection/types](https://github.com/cosmos/ibc-go/blob/main/modules/core/03-connection/types/version.go#L16).

 Since the version type is a string, applications have the ability to do simple version verification via string matching or they can use the already impelemented versioning system and pass the proto